 The Mirage is a classic on the Strip, with one of the best pools in Las Vegas and a central location.
 No matter what night you’re heading there, you can stay at The Mirage for just 20,000 World of Hyatt points.
 Peak nights will cost as many as 23,000 points per night while off-peak nights will run 17,000 points each night.

 Unfortunately, this option may not be around much longer.
 Late last year, Hard Rock Hotels purchased The Mirage from MGM.

 Located on the southern end of Las Vegas Boulevard is Mandalay Bay.
 It’s another great property in the MGM portfolio that can be booked for 20,000 World of Hyatt points a night.
 The property is the home of the Michael Jackson ONE Cirque du Soleil show and one of the best pools on the Strip.

 Not into the gambling scene?
-Check out the MGM Delano Las Vegas.
-One of our favorite hotels on the Strip which doesn’t have a casino.
+Check out the Delano Las Vegas, which is connected to Mandalay Bay.
+It’s one of our favorite hotels on the Strip, and it doesn’t have a casino.

 Using Hilton Honors Points on the Las Vegas Strip